GlueDigital/ECB/README.md

 &nbsp;
 ## PROBLEM TO SOLVE {#problem}

-When we talk about financial transactions and lending system or financial processes in which there is no initial trust among the parties involved and one of them has to demonstrate a certain solvency, we find a scenario in which the user who has to prove his solvency normally has to send to the other part a huge amount of information, generating as a result a **bureaucratic problem**, a **friction problem**, which **reduces effective competition** and above all generates by giving these companies a lot of sensitive data.
+When we talk about financial transactions and lending system or financial processes in which there is no initial trust among the parties involved and one of them has to demonstrate a certain solvency, we find a scenario in which the user who has to prove his solvency normally has to send to the other part a huge amount of information, generating as a result a **bureaucratic problem**, a **friction problem**, which **reduces effective competition** and above all generates a **privacy issue** by giving these companies a lot of sensitive data.

 These credit companies begin to function as data silos, managing vital information for users, related to their habits, their finances...
 Furthermore, some of these financial entities are trying to work as data aggregators using PSD2 enhanced technologies, worsening this privacy issue.